Nyovelt/pintos-projects/doc.md

 > B3: Describe your code for reading and writing user data from the
 > kernel.

+**Read:**

+First check if the memory pointed by buffer is legal, then get the `file_lock`.
+Then determine the input mode according to `fd`: if it is `STDIN`, read keyboard input from standard input, if it is not `STDIN` or `STDOUT`, find and open the file according to `fd` and call the system function `file_read` to read it.
+If there is an error, release the lock and return `-1`.

 > B4: Suppose a system call causes a full page (4,096 bytes) of data
 > to be copied from user space into the kernel.
 What is the least